plafer/plafer.github.io/about.md

 quench my thirst for more.

-During my first year in university, I studied mostly Java and Android, introduced myself to Linux, and had an internship.
-In the second year, I did a lot of web programming (mostly HTML/CSS/JavaScript with a PHP backend).
-My most significant achievement up to that point was to contribute to the Node.js project, where I fixed a bug in the stream module (see the [thread](https://github.com/nodejs/node/pull/2616)).
+During my first year in university, I studied mostly Java and Android, introduced myself to Linux, and had an internship with Radialpoint.
+In the second year, I did a lot of web programming (mostly HTML/CSS/JavaScript with a PHP backend) which got me my second internship at GSoft.
+On a personal level, my most significant achievement at the time was to contribute to the Node.js project, where I fixed a bug in the stream module (see the [thread](https://github.com/nodejs/node/pull/2616)).
 Even though the pull request was code reviewed, it never actually got merged in the project.
 Regardless, I learned a lot about how open-source projects work and thoroughly enjoyed the experience.

-In January 2016, I landed an internship at Microsoft, where I worked on a project involving Muzik company's new [smart heaphones](https://www.muzikconnect.com/).
+In January 2016, I landed an internship at Microsoft, where I worked on a project involving [Muzik's new smart heaphones](https://www.muzikconnect.com/).
 These headphones have an integrated accelerometer, four programmable buttons and swipe gestures.
 They can communicate with a device using Bluetooth.
 The task